Elliott-dev/Stock_Correlation-Analysis/README.md

 # Stock Correlation

 In this Notebook, lI analyze the following five semiconductor stocks: `HD`, `INTC`, `AMD`, `MU`, `NVDA`, and `TSM`.
-Then, Ichoose the stock with the least correlation to `JNJ` in order to diversify a portfolio.
+Then, I choose the stock with the least correlation to `JNJ` in order to diversify a portfolio.
 The data was generated using the [GOOGLEFINANCE](https://support.google.com/docs/answer/3093281?hl=en) historical market data script.

 To learn more about diversification and how correlation in a portfolio helps to minimize risk, review this [article on diversification](https://www.investopedia.com/terms/d/diversification.asp).